xitrum-framework/xitrum/doc/sphinx/filters.rst

 After filters
 -------------

-After filters are run after ``execute`` is run.
+After filters are run after ``execute`` or ``postback`` method is run.
 They are functions that take no argument.
 Their return value will be ignored.

 ::